steve-chavez/postgrest-sessions-example/app.sql.md

 ```

-Webusers should be able to view, create, update and delete Todo items, with the
+Webusers should be able to view, create, update and delete todo items, with the
-restrictions that we set in the Row Level Security policies.
+restrictions that we previously set in the Row Level Security policies.

 ```
 grant select, insert, update(description, done), delete on api.todos to webuser;